 3 days in Krakow – day 1 itinerary

-You will spend your first day in the city centre exploring the Wawel Hill, the Royal Route and the UNESCO-listed Old Town.
-You will find plenty of attractions to keep you occupied for one day.
+You will spend your first day in the city centre exploring Wawel Hill, the Royal Route, and the UNESCO-listed Old Town.
+There are plenty of attractions to keep you occupied for the entire day.

 1. Wawel Castle